ihsn/DataArchivistGuide/index.rst

 -  *Validate External Resources*: verifies all mandatory fields in the External Resources are filled in.

--  *DDI Diagnostic*: this provides a visual display and issues warnings if DDI elements are missing.
-It also displays information at the file level and identifies any variables with missing labels, discrete variables with missing value or code label, variables with the same name or frequency displays with more than 30 modalities.
+-  *Health Check*: displays a popup window that provides some information and diagnostics regarding the R package.
+The Metadata Editor uses R to import and export the data.
+The health check option tells the which version of R is being used on the machine.
+In addition, the Health Check will provide information on the Environment Path and the result of the execution of the R script.

--  *DDI Diagnostic Detailed*: this provides a more in-depth display as the simpler DDI diagnostic (above).
-It checks the metadata at the individual variable level and checks: labelling, definitions, universe, source etc.
+-  *Validate Dataset Relations*: this option is used to validate hierarchically related datasets.
+The ‘Base key variables’ should be the variables that uniquely identify a case within that file.

--  *Dublin Core diagnostic*: Checks the metadata provided for the External Resources.
+-  *Translation Manager*: provides the user with the ability to translate the interface of the Metadata Editor into any language.
+Selecting this option will display the Translation Manager interface.
+When using the option for the first time, the English template will be displayed with all the labels that require translation.

-In addition to these validations, it is recommended that you generate the DDI document (in the Toolkit, use the Export DDI” command) and verify the size of the resulting [.xml] file.
+In addition to these validations, it is recommended that you generate the DDI document (in the Editor, use the Export DDI” function) and verify the size of the resulting [.xml] file.
 A fully documented survey with a large number of variables should not produce a file larger than 10Mb.
 Very large DDI files often indicate errors in the selection of